dragonruler1000/Hackclub-Status-Check/waffles/how_to_grab_RECORD_ID.md

 1. Go to [this link](https://waffles.hackclub.com/api/airtable).

 2. Search for your website
-   - You can filter for your mod by using part of your GitHub repository name or by using the link to your site.
+   - You can filter for your site by using part of your GitHub repository name or by using the link to your site.

 3. Find the `id` field for your submission.